krutsko/alert2dash-operator/README.md

 </div>

 The Alert2Dash Operator is a Kubernetes operator that automatically generates Grafana dashboards from Prometheus alerting rules.
-It simplifies the process of visualizing and monitoring your alerts by creating customized dashboards that include alert overviews, history, and time series graphs.
+It simplifies the process of visualizing and monitoring your alerts by creating customized dashboards.
+(TODO: that include alert overviews, history, and time series graphs)

 > **Note:** This operator is designed to work alongside:
 > - [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator) - for managing Prometheus rules and alerts